beling/book-pl/src/ch10-00-generics.md

 the first number in the list in a variable named `largest`.
 Then it iterates through all the numbers in the list, and if the current number is greater than the number stored in `largest`, it replaces the number in that variable.
-However, if the current number is less than the largest number seen so far, the variable doesn’t change, and the code moves on to the next number in the list.
+However, if the current number is less than or equal to the largest number seen so far, the variable doesn’t change, and the code moves on to the next number in the list.
 After considering all the numbers in the list, `largest` should hold the largest number, which in this case is 100.

 To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the